washbi/assecor-frontend-test/test-app/README.md

   * linked to character detail
 * List view of characters
   * Can load more data on demand
+* Detail view of character detail TODO
+* List view of planets TODO
+* Fetch images from Google
 * Responsive Web Design:
   * for Desktop >= width 1280px
   * for Desktop < width 1280px